-Budget (ESSENTIAL)
+• Budget (ESSENTIAL)

-In addition to completing the income and expenditure tables in the Budget section of the application form, all applicants are required to upload a full budget to enable us to fully appraise the financial details of their programme.
+In addition to completing the income and expenditure tables in the Budget section of the application form, all applicants must provide a separate budget.
 Applicants can use their own budget template to do this.

-• Risk Assessment (ESSENTIAL)
+Risk Assessment (ESSENTIAL)

 All applicants are required to upload a risk assessment.
 A separate guide and template is provided on our website.